Jan Wilsgaard: Background and career

 Wilsgaard studied at the Gothenburg School of Applied Arts (now HDK, Högskolan för Design och Konsthantverk, at the University of Gothenburg) before joining Volvo when co-founder Assar Gabrielsson still headed the company.

 As Chief Designer, Wilsgaard designed all Volvo's projects during his tenure, with few exceptions (e.g., the Volvo P1900 Sport and P1800 Coupe).
 One of Wilsgaard's first jobs was to design better rear windows for the PV Duett Van, a prophetic project, given that Wilsgaard went on to design the estate versions of the company's Amazon, 145, 245, 760 and 850 Series — during a period which saw Volvo become closely associated with the station wagon / estate body type.

 In addition to designing the Amazon, and 144, Wilsgaard also designed the highly regarded Volvo 164, as well as his successful estate adaptation, the 1800ES, of the company's P1800 Coupe.
-According to Simon Lamarre, chief studio designer, "the 1800ES has become one of the icons for Volvo", inspiring the design of the Volvo C30.
+According to Simon Lamarre, chief studio designer, "the 1800ES has become one of the icons for Volvo", inspiring the design of the Volvo 480 and the Volvo C30.

 When he designed the Volvo 140 Series, Wilsgaard employed a credo, "simple is beautiful".

 The design symbolized the car's robust, restrained quality.
 Regarding the enormous success of the Volvo 240 series in worldwide, Wilsgaard is said to have remarked "It might be because the car is a little square and sluggish, just like the Swedes themselves."
 He was followed at Volvo by the British designer Peter Horbury.

 Wilsgaard died on 6 August 2016.